The Excel Oct2Dec function converts an Octal (a base-8 number) into a decimal number.

 Further information and examples of the Excel Oct2Dec function can be found on the Microsoft Office website.

-If you get an error from your Excel Oct2Dec function this is likely to be one of the following :
+If you get an error from the Excel Oct2Dec function this is likely to be the #NUM! error: